Generic Name: factor ix (human) complex (FAK-tor nine)

 - If you miss a dose of Proplex T, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Proplex T.

 Important safety information:

-- LAB TESTS, including blood tests, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed while you use Proplex T. These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Proplex T, discuss with your doctor the benefits and risks of using Proplex T during pregnancy.
-It is unknown if Proplex T is excreted in breast milk.
-If you are or will be breast-feeding while you are using Proplex T, check with your doctor or pharmacist to discuss the risks to your baby.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Proplex T while you are pregnant.
+If you are or will be breast-feeding while you are using Proplex T, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of Proplex T: